 A significant historical settlement used for carting water at the turn of the century.
 Precious water was carted from a gnamma hole (water lifted by bucket tied to a rope), a soak and two wells constructed by early pastoralists, skilfully lined with rocks.

 Three lonely graves of two babies and an earlier pioneer remind us of time gone by.
-The remains of an early homestead with fruit trees can be found.
+A single apricot tree remains nearby the site of the original homestead.

 Unique Bulk Grain Storage Silo